ProboxAM/PGA-OpenGL/README.md

 * Directional Light Pass rendering through a Quad.
 * Point Light Pass through usage of Light Volumes with Spheres adjusted to radius of light.
 * WASD for Camera Movement, Hold Right Click for Camera Rotation and Hold Shift for Camera "Sprint".
-* Orbit around origin of the scene Holding Left Click.
+* Orbit around origin of the scene Holding SHIFT + Left Click.
 * Normal Mapping.
 * Parallax Occlusion Mapping.